-J. Christopher Buddo is currently serving as Interim Dean of the College of Fine Arts and Communication at East Carolina University.
+J. Christopher Buddo served as Interim Dean of the College of Fine Arts and Communication at East Carolina University from the summer of 2012 until June 2013 when he was named Dean.
 He came to ECU in 2006 as Director of the School of Music.
-Previously he held faculty and administrative positions at Baylor University, Waco, Texas.
+Previously he held faculty and administrative positions at Baylor University in Waco, Texas.
 He has also taught at Augustana College, Rock Island, Illinois and the University of Northern Iowa, Cedar Falls, Iowa.
-He has performed with the Birch Creek Summer Music Festival and the Bedford Springs Music Festival as well as the Fort Worth Symphony Orchestra, the Waco Symphony, the Des Moines Symphony, the Quad-City Symphony, the Cedar Rapids Symphony, the Waterloo-Cedar Falls Symphony, and the Roanoke Symphony.
+As a bassist, he has performed with the Fort Worth Symphony Orchestra, the Waco Symphony, the Des Moines Symphony, the Quad-City Symphony, the Cedar Rapids Symphony, the Waterloo-Cedar Falls Symphony, and the Roanoke Symphony.
+He has also appeared at the Birch Creek Summer Music Festival and the Bedford Springs Music Festival.
+He holds a BM from James Madison University and both an MA and DMA from the University of Iowa.

 Ph.D., Communication Studies, Bowling Green State University, 2002 M.A.
 Interpersonal Communication, Bowling Green State University, 1998 B.S.
 Accounting, University at Albany, 1993